 Long term fostering occurs when a foster child or young person is unable to return to their birth family and adoption may not be possible.
 Also known as permanent fostering, this type of long-term foster care placement will become part of a foster child’s care plan in these circumstances, and will usually last until the child or young person has reached adulthood and has aged out of the foster care system.

-With these long term fostering placements, there are certain benefits for both foster parents and foster children:
+Long term fostering placements provide certain benefits for both foster parents and foster children.
+Some of these include:

-All of this combines to create an incredibly positive outlook for those in a long term placement, and creates an environment that fosters positive growth and development.
+All of this combines to create an incredibly positive outlook for those in long term placements, and creates an environment that fosters positive growth and development.

 Some people see long term fostering placements as an alternative to becoming an adoptive parent – however, this shouldn’t be the case.
 So, what is the difference between long-term fostering or adoption?

 Long term foster care allows the child or young person in care to remain in contact with their birth parents – if this is deemed suitable – from within a strong support system.
 While this may be very limited contact, it allows the familial relationship to remain during the long term placement -which may be helpful in their development.

 Adoption, on the other hand, is a more permanent arrangement and causes legal separation from the birth family, with the adoptive parents assuming exclusive parental legal control.
 The adoptive parents would then become the child’s permanent family.

 Once you express your interest in providing a more permanent foster care placement, your supervising social worker will compare your skills and experience with the children and young people in need of such care.
 If there is a match, your social worker will contact you to pass on the relevant information so that you can make the right decision for you and your family.